Historic ‘Big Boy’ locomotive rolls into Shreveport

 SHREVEPORT, La.
-(KTAL/KMSS) – A piece of history rolled into town on Monday night.
+(KTAL/KMSS) – A piece of history rolled into town Monday night.

 Big Boy, the world’s largest operating steam locomotive, stopped at the Union Pacific Railroad Hollywood Yard in Shreveport.